EventWe're at Microsoft Ignite this week! Join us at booth 421 or book a meeting with the team. Learn more

 142"make the model more robust to jailbreak attempts"

-We have far more relevant information after reranking.
+After reranking, we have far more relevant information.
 Naturally, this can result in significantly better performance for RAG.
 It means we maximize relevant information while minimizing noise input into our LLM.

 Reranking is one of the simplest methods for dramatically improving recall performance in Retrieval Augmented Generation (RAG) or any other retrieval-based pipeline.